 3. ¿Cómo te va? – How are you doing?

-¿Cómo te va? is another informal way to say ‘how are you’ in Spanish.
+¿Cómo te va? is another informal way to ask someone how things are going.
 We typically use this expression when we’ve heard about the other person for a while.
 In other words, this is not a phrase you’d use as a daily greeting.

 ‘¿Cómo te va?’ is close in meaning to ‘how are you doing?’, ‘how is it going?’ or ‘how are you?’.
 Although it doesn’t sound as cool as Joey’s (from Friends) “how are you doing?”, you can use ¿cómo te va? when talking to a boy or girl.